andrograf/Limonade/README.md

 # Lemonade Maker
 ### Description
-Juice lemons and make lemonade with our easy-to-use Android Jetpack Compose app.
+Juice lemons and make lemonade with this easy-to-use Android Jetpack Compose app.
 Tap the image on the screen to interactively squeeze lemons and turn them into a refreshing glass of digital lemonade.

 ### Features